rmauro/windsurf-pictionary/backend/README.md

 To run this project, you will need to create a `.env` file in the `backend` directory.
 This file stores sensitive configuration.

-1. Create a new file named `.env`.
-2. Copy the contents from `.env.example` into it.

 ```
 CORS_ORIGINS=http://localhost,http://localhost:3000
 ```